HanwenXuTHU/BioTranslatorProject/README.md

 The codes here can reproduce the main results in BioTranslator paper, including zero-shot protein function prediction, zero-shot cell type prediction, and predict the nodes and edges of a gene pathway.
 BioTranslator takes a user-written textual description of the new discovery and then translates this description to a non-text biological data instance.
 Our tool frees scientists from limiting their analysis within predefined controlled vocabularies, thus accelerating new biomedical discoveries.

+**Update 08/05/2022:** We add the [fairseq](https://fairseq.readthedocs.io) version of BioTranslator.
+Please refer to the [BioTranslator_Fairseq/scripts/](https://github.com/HanwenXuTHU/BioTranslatorProject/tree/main/BioTranslator_Fairseq/scripts) for how to perform the protein function prediction and cell type discovery.

 ## Section 2: Installation Tutorial
 ### Section 2.1: System Requirement